7 Best DIY Carwash Tips

-your car below the shade
+1. Clean your car below the shade

 Do not wash your car in the sun.
 Why?
 Firstly, water acts as a glass/mirror under the sun.
 If left alone, water drops or soap become spots once it dries up in the sun and can damage a car’s paint over time.
 In some cases, it may even initiate metal corrosion and rusting.

-Just in case you cannot avoid cleaning your car in direct sunlight, ensure its surface is kept cool by spraying water and wiping it with a clean fabric once you’re done.
+If you cannot avoid cleaning your car in direct sunlight, ensure its surface is kept cool by spraying water and wiping it with a clean fabric once you’re done.
 Else, you may consider cleaning your car early in the morning or late afternoon when the sun will not be too hot.

-Prepare what you need
+2. Prepare what you need

-To make things easier, you can use two buckets, wherein one bucket stores clean water to rinse the car and the second bucket holds the liquid wash.
+To make things easier, you can use two buckets, wherein one bucket stores clean water to rinse the car, and the second bucket holds the liquid wash.

-3. Sponge or Microfiber towel
+3. Sponge or microfiber towel

-4. Vacuum Cleaner
+4. Vacuum cleaner

-Begin with the surface of the tires
+3. Begin with the surface of the tires

 Unless your tires are stuck with mud and other debris that may affect their road grip, there is no need to deep wash the entire surface that rolls on the road.
 Why?
-All your effort would go wasted in just a few seconds because the moment you would take the car out, the surface of the tires would be rolling on dust again.
-So, what’s the point really?
+All your effort would go wasted in just a few seconds because the moment you take the car out, the surface of the tires would be rolling on dust again.
+So, what’s the point?
 Just a light wash should be enough.

-Wash from top to bottom
+4. Wash from top to bottom

 Use a duster to clean off the dust deposits on your paint.
 Start by dusting the car off with a duster.

 Alternatively, you can use a hose to wash away the dirt after you would have finished the shampoo of the car.
 However, this method is not Eco-friendly as you would be wasting a lot of water in the process.
-It is also not an efficient way as you may be washing off too much of the wash and wax liquid solution which is meant to leave a protection film on your paint.
+It is also not efficient as you may be washing off too much of the wash and wax liquid solution, which is meant to leave a protection film on your paint.

-Wipe it dry
+5. Wipe it dry

-Clean the interior
+6. Clean the interior